-- Get a fake GPS location app
+- Download a mock GPS location app

 - Allow mock locations: enable Developer options

-- Set the location-spoofing app
+- Set the location-spoofing app as default

 Now, let's take a look at each step in detail!

 Step #1.
-Get a fake GPS location app
+Get a fake/mock GPS location app

 Step #2.
 Allow mock locations: Еnable Developer options

 Step #3.
 Set the location-spoofing app